siddontang/mixer/README.md

 # Mixer

-Mixer is a MySQL proxy powered by Go which aims to supply a simple solution for using MySQL.
+Mixer is a MySQL proxy powered by Go which aims to supply a simple solution for MySQL sharding.

 ## Features